Why Most People Fail to Track Progress

 The Minimal Effective Tracking Stack

-2. Apple Watch — captures heart rate, HRV, sleep, and enables auto rep counting
+2. Apple Watch — captures heart rate, HRV, sleep, enables auto rep counting

 3. Monthly progress photos — 4 poses, same conditions, every 30 days